-Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and the use of evolutionary theory in the
+ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
+ASM Topic: Module 01 Evolution Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and its use in studying organisms.
+Topic: Taxonomy of Microorganisms

-61. Living things ordinarily too small to be seen with the unaided eye are termed
+61. Living things ordinarily too small to be seen with the unaided eye are termed . microorganisms

-ASM Objective: 02.01 The structure and function of microorganisms have been revealed by the use of microscopy (including bright field, phase contrast, fluorescent, and electron).
 ASM Objective: 08.01 Properly prepare and view specimens for examination using microscopy (bright field and, if possible, phase contrast).
-ASM Topic: Module 02 Structure and Function

 ASM Topic: Module 08 Microbiology Skills

 Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.

 Learning Outcome: 01.02 Name and define the primary areas included in microbiological studies.

-Section: 01.01 Topic: Taxonomy of Microorganisms
+Topic: Taxonomy of Microorganisms

 62. are the group of microorganisms composed only of hereditary material wrapped in a protein covering.
 Viruses